RefikAB/Cyclistic-Case-Study/README.md

 # Observations
+1. How do annual members and casual riders use Cyclistic bikes differently?
 A common observation is that casual riders are using the bike rentals for leisure and tourism purposes while annual members use it predominantly for commuting purposes.
 ![image](https://raw.githubusercontent.com/RefikAB/Cyclistic-Case-Study/main/HourlybarGraph.PNG)